 One of the most elegant and useful plants in the outdoor landscape is the fern.
 Most gardeners don’t realize that there are an enormous variety of these ubiquitous plants in a myriad of sizes, forms, and textures.
 In recent years, there has been a virtual explosion of new selections and cultivars with no indication of slowing down soon.
 Selection goes well beyond ostrich and Christmas ferns!
 There are a number of mutations that provide fascinating deviations in frond shape; you will be amazed at the forms created.
 Ed Lyon has photographed and studied ferns useful for every landscape situation.
 Join him for a presentation that will expand your impressions of ferns in garden design!

-For certificate program: One of the most elegant and useful plants in the outdoor landscape is the fern.
+For a certificate program: One of the most elegant and useful plants in the outdoor landscape is the fern.
 This ubiquitous plant preceded the seed bearing and flowering plants giving it a fascinating history and biology as well as unique methods of propagation.
 Most gardeners don’t realize there are a fairly large number of hardy species and an enormous variety of garden cultivars in a myriad of sizes, forms, and textures.
 In addition, there are a number of mutations that provide fascinating deviations in frond shape; you will be amazed at the forms created.
 Ed Lyon has photographed and studied ferns useful for every landscape situation.
 Join him for a presentation that will expand your impressions of ferns in your garden design!

 BOTANY FOR GARDENERS